cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 The computer equipment should have at least a 300 MHz CPU, 256 MByte RAM, and 100 MByte free space on the hard drive (low requirements).

-Different language versions (localizations) of CrypTool 1 can be used in parallel at one computer, if installed in different directories.
+Different language versions (localizations) of CT1 can be used in parallel at one computer, if installed in different directories.

 Different users using the same PC can have different settings (because these settings are stored in the user-specific area of the Windows registry).

-Usage of CrypTool:
+Usage of CT1:
- - CrypTool can be run without having administrator access rights.
+ - CT1 can be run without having administrator access rights.
  - Explanation:
    When using the CrypTool application you need write access for:
     - files within the CrypTool directory PSE (for the PKI key management),